 Throttle Position Sensor

-One lead is connected directly to the computer’s 5 volt supply voltage.
-This voltage pin is connected to one end of the resistance strip inside of the TP sensor.
+The computer's 5-volt supply voltage pin is connected to one end of the resistance strip inside of the TP sensor.
 The ground wire is connected to the other end of this internal resistance strip.
 The third wire is connected to a movable arm that swipes across this internal resistance strip, sending a varying voltage signal back to the PCM.
-This is called the signal circuit of the sensor, because it's the lead the sends the varying or "changing" voltage signal to the PCM indicating changes in throttle angle.
+This pin is called the signal circuit of the sensor, because it's the lead the sends the varying or "changing" voltage signal to the PCM indicating changes in throttle angle.